ChooZhenZong/FloEnergy-CSV-Parser/README.md

 I have seen cases where overengineering brings a hard time refactoring and changing of logic. and jumping the gun wasted more time than not.

-Interviewing for a developers job is a mess, there are no right standards. there are multiple ways to fix or program. it is easy being the interviewers as you set the standard and questions, I can personally say that, I have seen cases where an interviewer grilled my standard which was not up to par, but when i got into the company anyways, i saw their code practices and it was the case of the Pot calling the kettle black. e.g class was bloated, not a single reposibility, nested if else checks,
+Interviewing for a developers job is a mess, there are no right standards. there are multiple ways to fix or program. it is easy being the interviewer as you set the standard and questions, you have ample time to prepare for the questions in advance and the answers to it even more easily done so as we now have AI. where the candidates are often restricted or barred from using it.

+I can personally say that, I have seen cases where an interviewer grilled my standard which was not up to par, but when i got into the company anyways, i saw their code practices and it was the case of the Pot calling the kettle black. e.g class was bloated, not a single reposibility, nested if else checks,